neyer/lazyopt/README.md

 ## warning

 `lazyopt` is best for adding command line configuration to constants a single script. it can work in more complicated situations, but you'll want to call `lazyopt.apply_all` in the python file you execute from the command line if you want to configure

+## future plans
+* allow for capitalization correction where possible
+* add option to create actual arg parser
+* use comments as docs, default values for type checking
+* keep on keepin' on

 ## why?